Reuh/anselme/ideas.md

 ---

-Macros.

-Could be implemented by creating functions to build AST nodes from Anselme that can also take quotes as arguments.
-That should be easy, but I don't remember why I wanted macros in the first place, so until I want them again, shrug.

----

-High concept ideas / stuff that sounds cool but maybe not worth it.
+High concept ideas / stuff that sounds cool but likely not worth it.

 * Instead of using a bunch of sigils as operators, accept fancy unicode caracters.
 	Easy to parse, but harder to write.